Snow Removal from Roofs and Trees

 - Use a chisel or other sturdy, sharp object to break up the ice.
 Do it as gently as possible so you don’t do any damage to your gutters.
 Once you’ve broken up the ice, scoop most of it out with a gutter scoop or small shovel.

-Snow Removal from Trees
+How to Remove Snow from Trees

-After a heavy snow, brave the cold and do your best to remove as much snow as possible from the tree branches in your yard.
+After a heavy snow, brave the winter cold and do your best to remove as much snow as possible from the tree branches in your yard.
 The excess weight on the tree branches can cause them to bend or break, allowing them to fall on your house or on electrical wires.
 Using a broom or a similar tool, employ an upward, sweeping motion to remove snow from the branches.
 Gently shaking the branches or tapping the tree trunks may also help to remove snow.
 If the snow is frozen on the branches and will not brush off easily, then let it melt naturally to avoid damage to the tree.

 - Remove snow from tree branches as soon as possible.
 The longer the snow remains on your trees’ branches, the more likely it is to freeze on the branches and cause damage.